NCAR/ncharts/README-prod.md

 sudo systemctl enable gunicorn.service sudo systemctl start gunicorn.service
 ```
-You will have to add the secret ke .conf file  to `/etc/systemd/system/gunicorn.service.d` the same way as is done in httpd.conf.d above.
+You will have to add the secret key .conf file  to `/etc/systemd/system/gunicorn.service.d` the same way as is done in httpd.conf.d above.

 ### Configure and start httpd server